AkuApplication/Development/Readme.md

    It is just a matter of copying the getUserMedia method in signalingForRTC and creating a new one for call and then removing the 'video: true' part where navigator.getUserMedia things are.

+3rd November 2021
+1. Fully functional VideoCall and Call part of the Counselling Feature with improved User Interface.
+2. Moving on to the Notifications feature next by using the flutter_local_notifications plugin